Shrikant2603/Shrikant2603/README.md

 - 👋 Hi, I’m @Shrikant2603
-- 👀 I’m interested in Data science
+- 👀 I’m a Web Developing enthusiast.
-- 🌱 I’m currently learning a data science course at AlmaBetter.
+- 🌱 I’m currently learning Dull stack Web Development at AccioJobs.

 <!---
 Shrikant2603/Shrikant2603 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.